Cowboys inch close to playoff berth as D, Lawrence dominate - WHIZ News

 The offense, which also got three field goals from Greg Zuerlein, carried the team for the first six or seven games.
 The defense has shouldered the burden since.

-Dallas would clinch a playoff berth later with a loss or tie by New Orleans.
-The Saints play the Tampa Bay Buccaneers in a Sunday night game.
+Dallas would have clinched a playoff berth with a loss or tie by New Orleans at Tampa Bay in the night game, but the Saints beat the Buccaneers 9-0.
 The Cowboys lost a chance to clinch hours earlier when San Francisco beat Atlanta 31-13.

 Graham Gano kicked field goals of 35 and 42 yards as the Giants (4-10) lost their third straight game with backup Mike Glennon starting for the injured Daniel Jones (neck).